mansan1souleiman1ahmed/React-project/README.md

 ### 9 Before publishing in Github:

-  => Create (at the Root) gitignore file where you put all the files and folders that should not be published.
+  => Create (at the Root) gitignore file where you put all the files and folders that should not be publish.

   => Inside the git ignore put the following folders and files.